Do you need help with repairing a wool blanket? Well, you’ve come to the right place!

-In a highly consumerist society, and an economy that relies on single-use and fast fashion buys, products breaking and needing to be replaced, repair is actually a radical act.
-Repair saves you money, empowers you to restore the things you love, and helps release pressure on the planet from overconsumption.
-Repairing your stuff can be easy, fun and sometimes really beautiful.
+In a highly consumerist society and an economy that relies on single-use and fast fashion buys, repairing what you own is one of the best things you can do to avoid unnecessary wastage.
+Repairing saves you money, empowers you to restore the things you love, and helps release pressure on the planet from overconsumption.

-Here we have a friends’ moth-eaten wool blanket, from one of the first Seljak Brand production runs!
-Seljak Brand co-founder Karina walks us through how she mended it with stitching and patching to create both an invisible repair and a feature repair.
+If you take care of and repair your blanket, it will last you a lifetime.
+Here we have a friends’ moth-eaten wool blanket from one of the first Seljak Brand production runs, and our co-founder shows us how to fix it with stitching and patching to create both an invisible repair and a feature repair.

 Step 1: Make a repair plan